 What is indoor air pollution?

 Do health symptoms improve when you leave home?
 Do they come back when you return?
-If so, you may have a problem and should explore the following potential sources:
+If so, you may have an indoor air pollution problem and should explore the following potential causes:

 - Is anyone smoking indoors?
 No one should smoke indoors.

 - Can you see or smell mold or mildew?

 - Is the humidity regularly above 50 percent?